-The UK and Irish governments are committed to maintaining the Common Travel Area (CTA) and protecting the associated reciprocal rights in all scenarios.
+The UK and Irish governments are committed to maintaining the CTA and protecting the associated reciprocal rights.
 As such, the arrangements described below are without prejudice to the rights available to individuals under the CTA.

-The government of Ireland has published details of its preparation work if the UK leaves the EU without a deal, this includes information on the CTA.
+The government of Ireland has published details of its preparation work with information on the CTA.
 Irish and British citizens may wish to review this document.

-If the UK leaves the EU without a deal, the EU and UK will trade on World Trade Organisation (WTO) terms.
-The default position, in this case, is that UK service providers will be required to comply with the General Agreement on Trade in Services (GATS) rules.
+The EU and UK will trade on WTO terms from 1 January 2021.
+The default position in this case is that UK service providers will be required to comply with GATS rules on services provision.

-There are also non-governmental organisations which can provide advice to UK businesses operating, or seeking to operate, in Ireland such as the British-Irish Chamber of Commerce.
+There are also non-governmental organisations that provide advice to UK businesses operating in Ireland, for example, the British-Irish Chamber of Commerce.

 UK service providers and businesses exporting their services should be aware that they will also need to comply with local rules in the following areas: